Phase 1 of Zoning Bylaw review now complete - Phase 2 begins in April

 Have your say

-Because the zoning bylaw is directly connected to the OCP, public input will be gathered through the OCP engagement process.
+Because the Zoning Bylaw is directly connected to the OCP, public input will be gathered through the OCP engagement process.